 Instructions

 - Cook noodles.
 Bring a large pot of water to boil.
-When the water comes to a boil, add noodles.
+When the water comes to a boil, add Somyeon noodles.
 Cook according to manufacturer's instructions.
 (The noodles should be soft but not overcooked, about 3-4 minutes.)
 Drain and rinse with cold water until noodles are cold to the touch.

 - Make sauce.
 While the cooled noodles continue to drain, make the sauce.
 In a large bowl, add sauce ingredients.
 Mix with a spoon until well combined and no clumps remain.
 Set aside.
 (The sauce can be made ahead of time and stored in the fridge, tightly covered, for up to 3-5 days beforehand.)